Mike7704/the-general-knowledge-quiz/README.md

 #### Future additions:

 - Enhance the quiz experience by allowing users to select the difficulty and access abilities such as 50/50 or hints.
-- Introduce additional quiz modes such as timed challenges and limitted lives for increased playability.
+- Introduce additional quiz modes such as timed challenges and limited lives for increased playability.
 - Improve account features, such as being able to delete an account.
 - Make passwords and data storage secure to ensure user information is protected.